-Requirements for the publication of a local newspaper/magazine
+Requirements for the publication of a newspaper/magazine by citizens of the Republic or other EU member states

 No previous permit from any authority is required for the publication of a newspaper/magazine in Cyprus by a citizen of the Republic or an EU member state.
 It is, nevertheless, necessary prior to the publication of a newspaper/magazine that Press and Information (PIO) Officers check in the PIO magazine/newspaper database if an identical or similar title exists.